 Saturday’s celebration was a great chance to get out and celebrate with the entire Northgate crew and toast to many more years of success and quality in a craft beer scene that continues to grow and progress forward.
 I thought it was a great sign that I had to work pretty hard to find a parking spot on Saturday.
 When I arrived at Northgate around 4, the place was already fairly packed.
-People were imbibing and enjoying Northgate’s finest ales, including a few anniversary specials in an Imperial Red and the Fiddles Smasher, a Wee Heavy.
+People were imbibing and enjoying Northgate’s finest ales and table games (I noticed backgammon board setup at some tables), including a few anniversary specials in an Imperial Red and the Fiddles Smasher, a Wee Heavy.
 Both anniversary beers were available on tap as well as in the form of an anniversary gift set for $30.00.

 I started with the Fiddle Smasher on cask and was wowed by the smoothness of this beer.
 For being a fairly heavy hitter in relation to the ABV, it drank really smooth.
 A great malty treat that disguised the high ABV in it well.
 This beer could get someone in trouble if they weren’t careful.
 I made my way into the brewery area where there were people mulling over whether or not to get a tattoo.
 Apparently, earlier in the day, someone got one on their posterior.
 While I wasn’t quite ready to ink up any of my 2,000 parts, several people were getting tattoos and it was obviously a hit.
 After chatting with a couple other folks who were there well-wishing the Northgate crew, I decided it was time for the Imperial Red.
 I was glad that I chose that because it was fantastic.
 Again, a well-balanced and flavorful beer that packed quite an ABV wallop.
 What I have appreciated over the years with Northgate is that their sessionable (low ABV beers so you can have several in one session and still drive home) beers possess a lot of flavor.
 However, with their anniversary beers both this year and last year, they packed plenty of strength into their special beers while still keeping them balanced and flavorful.